wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 on  the  critical path.** After all it's critical!

-So see the impact of such decisions, the simulation app below allows you to simulate application execution while prioritizing some execution paths.
+To see the impact of such decisions, the simulation app below allows you to simulate application execution while prioritizing some execution paths.
 For instance, if you select "viz/analyze", whenever there is a choice, we always pick a visualization or an analysis task over the "stats" task.

 You can experiment  yourself with different settings,  and use the app to answer  the practice  questions thereafter.

 <div class="ui accordion fluid app-ins">
   <div class="title">